ShalineeLikhitkar/Website-Traffic-analysis-project/README.md

 To understand how users interact with a website — session count, device type distribution, bounce behavior, and conversions — and extract valuable business insights for decision-making.

-🔧 Tools & Technologies
+## 🛠️ Tools Used

--> Python
+- Python
--> Pandas
+- Pandas
--> seaborn
+- Seaborn
--> Matplotlib
+- Matplotlib
--> Jupyter Notebook
+- Jupyter Notebook

+-
 ##📁 Dataset Description
 The dataset contains the following key fields:

       📊 `Channel group`